COVID-19 Vaccination Programme questions and answers

 5. What vaccines are available?

-AstraZeneca vaccine is no longer being supplied for routine use in the UK.
-When mRNA vaccines are not considered clinically suitable, Novavax COVID-19 vaccine may used for primary vaccination of adults and children aged 12 years and over. .
+AstraZeneca and Novavax vaccines are no longer being supplied for routine use in the UK.
+When mRNA vaccines are not considered clinically suitable, VidPrevtyn Beta (Sanofi Pasteur) COVID-19 vaccine may be used for vaccination of adults.

 All vaccines available in Northern Ireland have completed a full programme of research, including considerations of vaccine efficacy and safety.
-The vaccines have been reviewed by the Medicines and Healthcare Products Authority (MHRA) and the European Medicines Agency (EMA) both of which have granted approval and licencing of the three vaccines as they meet the required effectiveness and safety requirements.
-The safety and effectiveness of all vaccines in use are continually monitored.
+The vaccines have been reviewed by the Medicines and Healthcare Products Authority (MHRA) and the European Medicines Agency (EMA) both of which have granted approval and licencing of the three vaccines as they meet the required effectiveness and safety standards.
+The safety and effectiveness of all vaccines in use are continually monitored by the medicine’s regulatory organisations.

 Other vaccines are also being developed; they will only become available once they have been thoroughly tested to make sure they are safe and effective.See here for more information on the NI COVID-19 Vaccination Programme